perimetersec/public-fuzzing-campaigns-list/README.md

+# Public Fuzzing Campaigns
+This repository lists public fuzzing campaigns.
+It is maintained by [Rappie](https://x.com/rappie_eth) and updated regularly to showcase the latest in fuzzing.

+Check out the campaigns below to see what's being fuzzed.

+If you know of a campaign that's missing, feel free to reach out on X or open a GitHub issue.

 ## Echidna & Medusa
 | Project                   | Repository                                                                                                                                           | Author(s)                                                                                                                   | Last Commit |
 | ------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ----------- |